schierlm/BibleMultiConverter/README.md

 invalid XML input file, the schema usually provides better error messages than what is provided by the import modules.

-The *SQLiteDump* tool (part of the MyBible.Zone edition) can dump SQLite databases in a diffable text format; useful for diagnosing problems with Bible programs that use SQLite based formats or for importing MyBible.Zone bibles.
+The *SQLiteDump* tool (part of the SQLite edition) can dump SQLite databases in a diffable text format; useful for diagnosing problems with Bible programs that use SQLite based formats or for importing MyBible.Zone bibles.